nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/geekeep/MainApp.java).
 It is responsible for:
-* At app launch: initializing the components in the correct sequence, and connecting them up with each other.
+* App Launching: initialize the components in the correct sequence, and connect them up with each other.
-* At shut down: shutting down the components and invoking cleanup method where necessary.
+* Shutting Down: shut down the components and invoke cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.